Experimental Physics and

 This workshop is intended for experienced EPICS users who wish to contribute towards the future of EPICS, either by writing code or working on various documentation tasks.
 There will be several core developers in attendance to act as mentors, including members of the team responsible for developing and maintaining the new epics-controls website.

 Our numbers will be limited by the space available to 40 people.
 It's not necessary to attend all 4 days, but if there is a rush preference may be given to those who can.
 We will have some tasks that involve writing and updating the EPICS documentation, although most tasks will require some understanding of EPICS, C/C++ or Java coding and/or Linux scripting.

 How to register?

-Registration is free of charge, but is required to gain access to the Diamond site.
-To register, reserve a spot at this eventbrite website.
+Registration is now closed.
+It was required to gain access to the Diamond site.
 If you have questions about logistics (travel, accommodation etc.) that are not answered here or there please email them to Diamond's events account [email protected].
 For questions about projects or EPICS development you are welcome to email Andrew Johnson.